 I think I have lost count the number dejected looks I get when I have said, “the solution is to exercise”, particularly when I worked in the NHS.
 Compare that to private practice and the standard response from patients, “They only ever give out exercises in the NHS and then I don’t get seen again for another 2 – 4 weeks”.
 Why has exercise got such a bad rep, and why is it that exercise is the only solution to a health problem?

 It seems that exercise has a certain stigma about it and old habits die hard.
-The idea of ‘flogging a dead horse’ springs to mind.
 We all know that exercise is important for a healthy life and there are many benefits.
 We already know this and we are told time and time again.
 So why is it that people shy away from it?
 Exercise is arduous, there’s a stigma, it’s boring, gyms are not everyone’s cup of tea and the fact that you have to look fit and toned already before you go into a gym is just not very motivational!

 Humans need to be stimulated on a regular basis, variety is the spice of life as the saying goes, and the monotony of running countless kilometres on the road or getting on a bike dressed up in tight spandex/lycra and cycling 3000 gazillion k’s at the weekend just isn’t everybody’s idea of stimulation.
 Then there’s the gym, that intimidating, loud, sweaty, smelly place that can have more egos than Kiwis in the wild of NZ.

 Perhaps we should start at how exercise is often prescribed.
 In the current climate of long term health diseases it appears our perception of exercise has been moulded in such a way that it will prevent all these nasty diseases such as metabolic syndrome, diabetes, heart disease etc (diet has something to do with it too).
 Then there’s the appearance stigma.
-You are overweight, you’ll never be able to fit into that!
-Talk about further lowering your self-esteem!
+Bodies are portrayed to be slender, slim, athletic, with no stretch marks and no fat.